rchillyard/Number/README.md

 The one drawback of the _Expression_ mechanism is that, when you want to convert back to a _Number_, it is a little awkward.
-You can use the _asNumber_ method (which returns an _Option\[Number\]_) or you can use an implicit converter (in which case you will need to ensure that you have Number._ imported).
+You can use the _asNumber_ method (which returns an _Option\[Number\]_) or you can use an implicit converter (in which case, you will need to ensure that you have Number._ imported).
 If you use the latter mechanism, keep in mind that it's possible that an exception will be thrown.

 Error Bounds (Fuzziness)